What Is an NPI number and What Is It Used For?

 How do I find my NPI number?

-An NPI lookup for any individual healthcare providers or provider organizations can be done in several ways.
+An NPI lookup for individual healthcare providers or provider organizations can be done in several ways.
 The official website for NPI lookup is NPPES NPI Registry (https://npiregistry.cms.hhs.gov/).
 NPPES does not charge anything for looking up anyone’s NPI number.

 What is the application cost of an NPI number?